open-telemetry/opentelemetry-specification/specification/telemetry-stability.md

 All OpenTelemetry-authored instrumentations are labeled to be either `Unstable` or `Stable` from the perspective of the telemetry they produce.

-Adding of new metrics, spans, span events or log records and adding of new attributes to spans, span events, log records or resources are considered additive, non-breaking changes and are always allowed for `Unstable` and `Stable` instrumentations.

-Other changes in the produced telemetry are regulated by the following rules.

 ## Unstable Instrumentations